 We certainly agree that CBCR should be taken "as a whole", though we think CBCR 4:01-02 ("Statement of Purpose") is too often neglected, especially CBCR 4:02f:

 "Manifest the unity given to the people of God by living together in the love of Christ and by joining with other Christians in prayer and action to express and preserve the unity which the Spirit gives."

 We have to wonder how prosecution of Pr.
 Bradly Schmeling, Pr.
 Steve Sabin, Pastor Ross Merkel or any of the other gay and lesbian pastors who have been hounded off the ELCA roster could possibly be reconciled with CBCR 4:01-02.
 Apparently the Commitee on Appeals felt it best to leave that as an exercise for the reader.

 Proof Text, 2: Following the decision of the Committee on Appeals, Bishop Ron Warren issued a Pastoral Letter to comment on the decision to defrock Pr.
 Schmeling.
 In the letter, Bishop Warren notes that he will meet with the executive committee of St. John's (Atlanta) on August 2, "to pray together, listen and discuss options for the congregation and Bradley in the future."
 Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
-Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com BASEBALL CAP!
+Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
 Be the Life of the Party:

 This could be a good thing, though we wonder if Bishop Warren is fully aware of the pain that his prosecution of this case has caused, and while we try, like all good Lutherans, "to put the best construction on everything," we can't help but recall CBCR 9:23: